lyz-code/airss-docs/docs/docs/downloader/downloader.md

 * It must preserve the anonymity of the user as much as possible.
 * It must store all the metadata needed by the other programs in the database.

+# Extractors

+An extractor is an object that transforms the source data into the SQLAlchemy objects defined in the [models]() schema.